• PRODUCTS

 They also leverage social listening to identify potential negative experiences and use the opportunity to converse with the users, find solutions to address their problems and turn that experience into a positive emotion in the best way possible.

-Is it time for you to start using social listening?
+Is it time for you to start using social listening with Radarr?

 The use of social media platforms is increasing by the day.
 From what used to be an app to take breaks, social media channels have now become a part and parcel of our lives, and we’re actively using them to share content or our opinions on topics that we care about.